gyepisam/redux/README.md

 Please see the individual command documentation for further details.

-#Credits
+# Credits

 redux is written by Gyepi Sam <self-redux@gyepi.com>.

 The redo concept is DJ Bernstein's and is described [here](http://cr.yp.to/redo.html).

-Thanks to Szabolcs Szasz, Mateusz Czapliński, and dontdieych for their requests, feedback, suggestions, ideas, and bug reports.

 I am interested in any and all feedback on this software.
+The following people have made requests, provided feedback, suggestions, ideas and bug reports, all of which are welcome.
+My thanks to them all.
+Keep them coming!

+Szabolcs Szasz
+Mateusz Czapliński
+dontdieych
+Ivan Andrus